AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 This page lists all the latest updates in [!DNL Journey Optimizer] documentation.

+## December 2024 {#nov-2024}

+* A note has been added to help troubleshoot a potential error message when making an API call to enable datasets for personalization using Adobe Experience Platform data.
+[Read more](../personalization/lookup-aep-data.md)

 ## October 2024 {#oct-2024}

 * All new features and improvements coming with [!DNL Journey Optimizer] October '24 release have been detailed in the documentation.
 [Read more](release-notes.md)